General terms and conditions e-bike to go

 - The general terms & conditions remain in effect if E-bike to go does not strictly apply one or more of these provisions in a specific case.

-- When entering into the agreement, the Lessee will choose between a Regular membership or a Pro membership.
+- When entering into the agreement, the Lessee will choose between a Smart, Smart Plus and Premium subscription.

 4. Remuneration, changes and payment